mykelalvis/FATESRD/Other/atomic-robo-SRD.md

 ### Step Two: Establish the First Fact

-Next, all participants roll _simultaneously_ to [[create advantage]] using a relevant skill against a difficulty of Good (+3).
+Next, all participants roll _simultaneously_ to [[Create Advantage]] using a relevant skill against a difficulty of Good (+3).
 Each player can (and is encouraged to) use a different skill.
 The relevance of the skill here will depend entirely on the situation at hand.
 In any case, it should be a skill that covers something the player will want to talk about more, or that sparks an idea.

 Whoever succeeds _and_ has the highest result (make a note of number) is the “winner.”
 The winner gets to do two things.
 First, they record one or more victories, depending on the margin of success.